navyumm/React-Name/README.md

 * Make and call function for deleting API
 * Write code to delete API
 * Reload data after deleting user

+## Modal For Update API

+* Make Modal and Add Style
+* Open and Close Modal on Button
+* Pass Data to Modal